TomerFi/switcher_webapi/docs/source/contributing.rst

 .. note::

-   This repository hosts a docker image wrapping a Rest API around the `aioswitcher pypi module`_.
+   This repository is a docker image wrapping a python Rest API around the `aioswitcher pypi module`_.

    If your contribution is a more of a *core contribution*, please consider maybe it belongs to the integrating module and not the wrapping docker.